 What is the Levy?

-Spring 2017 sees a major reform to the Apprenticeship System, with the government introducing the Apprenticeship Levy.
-The Levy will be paid by employers in England with a payroll of more than £3 million and it will be charged at a rate of 0.5% of their annual wage bill.
-In return, companies paying the Levy will receive a £15,000 allowance, divided monthly throughout the year, which can be used to fund the training and assessment of either their current workforce or hired-in apprentices.
+Spring 2017 saw a major reform to the Apprenticeship System, with the government introducing the Apprenticeship Levy.
+The Levy is paid by employers in England with a payroll of more than £3 million, charged at a rate of 0.5% of their annual wage bill.
+In return, companies paying the Levy receive a £15,000 allowance, divided monthly throughout the year, which can be used to fund the training and assessment of either their current workforce or hired-in apprentices.

-The Levy, introduced in April 2017, is set to provide a solution to the skills deficit currently impacting the UK.
+The Levy was introduced in April 2017, to provide a solution to the skills deficit currently impacting the UK.
 It aims to encourage investment in on-the-job-training and is expected to improve the quality and quantity of all apprenticeships delivered, improving business productivity levels.

 The government has set a target of three million apprenticeships to be undertaken by 2020.

-The Levy will impact all business in the UK.
+The Levy impacts all businesses in the UK.

-Employers with a pay bill over £3 million will need to contribute 0.5% of their pay bill towards the Levy.
+Employers with a pay bill over £3 million must contribute 0.5% of their pay bill towards the Levy.